enkidevs/curriculum/java/data-management/data-structures-implementation/how-and-when-to-use-weakhashmap-class.md

 ???

-- When the key’s strong reference is set to be null.
+- When the key's strong reference is set to be null.
-- When it’s empty.
+- When it's empty.
 - After it has been used once.